bestia-dev/mem5_game/mem5/README.md

 `cargo make dev` - builds the development version and runs the server and the browser
 `cargo make release` - builds the release version and runs the server and the browser
 `cargo make doc` - build the `/target/doc` folder and copy to the `../docs` folder.

+## font-size

+Browsers have 2 types of zoom:

+- zoom everything proportionally (like it)
+- zoom only the text (this breaks the layout completely)

+When the font-size in android is increased (accessibility) it applies somehow also to the browser rendering.
+I have tried many different things, but it looks this cannot be overridden from the css or javascript.